yorilu/whale/README.md

 		var c4 = whale.FIFO({size:10}); //First in first out cahce
 		var c5 = whale.TwoQueue({size:10, L2Size: 30});//Two queue cache.
 L2Size is treble than L1Size is to be recommended.
 ### Contact Me
-		If you meet any problem or find out any bug.
+		If any problem or find out any bug.